Looking for a Board-Certified Tampa eyelid surgeon?

 What Type of Anesthesia Is Used for Entropion Surgical Correction?

-Anesthesia for surgical correction of lower lid entropion is typically IV sedation (MAC anesthesia), which is a procedure where the anesthesia team will administer small increments of a sedative to allow the patient to be relaxed while local anesthetic is administered into the eyelid region.
+Anesthesia for surgical correction of lower lid entropions is typically IV sedation (MAC anesthesia), which is a procedure where the anesthesia team will administer small increments of a sedative to allow the patient to be relaxed while the local anesthetic is administered into the eyelid region.
 This is a pain-free procedure for the patient, and this is performed at a local outpatient surgery center.

 What Is the Recovery Following Entropion Repair?